Wilson's School: Relocation

-Controversy

-In 2019, former headmaster Damien Charnock was arrested in Singapore on various drug charges and was subsequently jailed for 10 months.
+Recognition

+In November 2018, The Times' School Guide declared Wilson's the "State Secondary School of the Year".
+Wilson's was later awarded "London State Secondary School of the Decade" by The Times in 2020.
+The school was named "Secondary School of the Year" again in 2024 by The Sunday Times newspaper.

+The school's last Ofsted inspection took place in September 2022 and rated the school as "Outstanding" in all categories.

 School Coat of Arms and Badge

 From 1883 the school was accustomed to use as a coat of arms the version of the Wilson shield used by Edward Wilson, probably without authority.
 In 1985 the then Chairman of Governors, Lt.
 Col. W. R. Bowden, obtained a Grant of Arms from the College of Arms.
 The new officially authorised Arms introduced to the previous form a silver bar between the wolf and the objects above, together with a gold border.
 Additionally, a crest is added above the helm in the form of a black wolf holding a silver fleur-de-lys in his paws with a black and gold mantle.

 Houses

 Each pupil is allocated to one of the houses upon entry to the school.
 In 1981, four new houses (Brecon, Camberwell, Greencoat and Hayes) replaced the previous six (Jephson, Kelly, McDowell, Nairne, Whiteley, Wilson).
 Southwark was added in 2002, when the school became five form entry.
 In 2014, the six house structure was restored with the advent of Datchelor.
 Students in the same year in the same house are in the same form, and have registration, form period and lessons in Years 7 and 8 together.
 Between Year 9 and 11, forms are split in two each with their own form tutors.
 From Year 9, students no longer have lessons exclusively with members of their forms.
 All members of the staff are allocated to Houses.
 Three of the houses (Brecon, Camberwell and Datchelor) learn German, while the other three houses (Greencoat, Hayes and Southwark) learn French.